The1stVoidRunner/AutoGo/README.md

 <Br>

 ### STATUS
-From there you can set his startup status.<br>
+This allows you to set his startup status.<br>
 You can later change this using --status command.<br>

 <br>